About

 Jessica Speer

-Phyllis Fagel (Middle School Matters)
+Phyllis Fagel (Middle School Matters and Middle School Superpowers)

 John Gottman (Raising an Emotionally Intelligent Child)